 Cottrell was one of six members of the 2012 HBU Sports Hall of Honor class, recognizing his many contributions to the University as both a coach and administrator.

 He is married to the former Jacque George, who served as director of media relations at HBU and also worked in the media relations office at the Great West Conference, Southwest Conference and the sports information office at the University of Arkansas.
-They have two daughters, Scottlyn Rose, a junior manager for the men’s basketball program at HBU, and Sydney-Anne, who is a freshman on the Texas A&M-Corpus Christi women’s basketball team.
+They have two daughters, Scottlyn Rose and Sydney-Anne, who is a senior on the Texas A&M-Corpus Christi women’s basketball team.
 He also serves as a deacon at Sugar Land Baptist Church.